oOoBenoitoOo/StockMarketRecommender/README.md

 I didn't cover all the application with the unit tests.
 E2E testing are not implemented.

 Improvevement:
+- Add a form validation to avoid a wrong date range.
 - GenericErroHandler - build a toast service to display the error messages.
 - Http loading part (service already there) - build the loader.
 - Refactoring.